Chapter 26 : Chapter Twenty-Six - Severus

 “I’ve charmed it so that it will stay in bloom for over a year, as long as you keep it in water,” I explained.
 Avrille looked up at me, her eyes shining.

-“Can you renew the charm then so it will last even longer?” she asked.
+“Can you renew the charm then, so it will last even longer?” she asked.

-Once she was done reading every one she leaned back in her chair and asked sarcastically, “So, did you receive any valentines this morning?”
+Once she was done reading every one, she tipped back in her chair and asked with heavy sarcasm, “So, did you receive any valentines this morning?”

-“Not this year,” I replied distractedly as I transcribed the marks into my ledger.
+“Not this year,” I replied distractedly, as I transcribed the marks into my ledger.

 “What, is that so hard to believe?”
 I asked jokingly, looking up at her.

 I sighed.
 “As much as I wish that were true, I have in the past received a few valentines, anonymously of course.
 I always promptly threw them into the fire.”

 “Ooh … harsh.”
-Avrille whistled, crossing her arms and legs.
+Avrille winced playfully, crossing her arms and legs.
 “You were never curious enough to read them?”